Dr Tatiana Soboleva

 Dr Tatiana (Tanya) Soboleva is a fellow at the Genome Biology Department in the John Curtin School of Medical Research, Australian National University.

-After graduation in 2003, Dr Soboleva moved into the field of cytokine biology under the mentorship of Prof Young.
+After graduation in 2003, Tanya moved into the field of cytokine biology under the mentorship of Prof Young.
 In 2006, she joined Prof Tremethick’s laboratory at the ANU, where she discovered a novel histone variant, H2A.B3.

-In 2019 Dr Soboleva established an independent research team to study epigenetic mechanisms by which histone variants control male germ cell differentiation and, in parallel, their involvement in carcinogenesis.
+In 2019 Tanya established an independent research team to study epigenetic mechanisms by which histone variants control male germ cell differentiation and, in parallel, their involvement in carcinogenesis.

 Early in 2008, Sue Clark brought a handful of epigenetics researchers from Australia together to form the Australian Epigenetics Alliance.
 The AEpiA has now grown to a membership of over 400, with members spanning not only Australasia, but the globe.
 We hosted our seventh flagship conference, Epigenetics 2017 in Brisbane, and our VIC team is busy preparing for Epigenetics 2020 in Melbourne in November – watch this space!